 #1 Hit the Museums

 - SFMOMA: Visiting MOMA – the San Francisco Museum of Modern Art – is an experience.
 First of all, it’s enormous – among the biggest in North America.
-Second of all, it’s gorgeous, full of open spaces and terraces in addition to all sorts of exhibits showcasing everything from classical paintings by Matisse, Diego Rivera, and Frida Kahlo, to sculptures, and of course, the stunning architecture of the building itself.
+Second, it’s gorgeous, full of open spaces and terraces, in addition to all sorts of exhibits showcasing everything from classical paintings by Matisse, Diego Rivera, and Frida Kahlo to sculptures and, of course, the stunning architecture of the building itself.
 Don’t miss the rooftop terrace.

 - The Exploratorium: This is a gem, particularly for kids.
 It’s right on the Embarcadero, full of all sorts of interactive science and technology exhibits and experiences.
 It’s a great way to spend a winter morning with kids.
 Or adults, no judgment here.